samuel9914/hpmtest/README.md

 -   add new schema in your local database named "hpm"
 -   run the app by running "node server.js" or "nodemon server.js"
--   before you hit the API you need to add basic authentication for each endpoint. set the value for  basicAuthPassword in your .env file
+-   before you hit the API you need to add basic authentication for each endpoint. set the value for  basicAuthPassword in your .env file and then you can set authorization on client using "admin" as username and the password

--   Configure your DB by setting up these variable in .env file. these variable will be used in "credential\database\mysql.js" dbHOST dbUSER dbPASSWORD dbDATABASE dbDIALECT
+-   Configure your DB by setting up these variable in .env file. these variable will be used in "credential\database\mysql.js"
+    - dbHOST
+    - dbUSER
+    - dbPASSWORD
+    - dbDATABASE
+    - dbDIALECT

 -   use or create ssl certificate and name it server.key and server.cert (will be used in server.js file)